ChainAgnostic/CAIPs/CAIPs/caip-312.md

 ## Abstract

 This proposal aims to extend the [CAIP-25][] standard by defining a new JSON-RPC method for retrieving authorizations within a session.
-This method allows callers to dynamically retrieve authorizations and properties without necessarily having to persist and track it throughout the session's life.
+This method allows callers to dynamically retrieve authorizations and properties.

 ## Motivation